dhruvak001/YOLOv10-Object-Tracking-with-DeepSORT/README.md

 # YOLOv10 Object Tracking with DeepSORT

 This project demonstrates a complete pipeline for real-time object detection and tracking using YOLOv10 and DeepSORT.
-It processes video input, detects objects, tracks them across frames, and provides optional blurring for specific object classes..
+It processes video input, detects objects, tracks them across frames, and provides optional blurring for specific object classes...

 ### Features